FunSTW/Unity-URP-Mirror/README.md

- 🚧URP-Mirror
+# URP-Mirror

 ✨ Mirror in URP.
 For VR Single-Pass-Instanced Rendering.

-✒️ VR MultiPass is currently not supported, but there may be future updates to include it.
+🛠️ VR MultiPass is currently not supported, but there may be future updates to include it.

  \- | all-in-one VR Device | Support
 ----------|---------|----------